steamgamemodder/fatimageeditor/README.md

 # floppyimgreader
-Read floppy disk images with a small command line application.
+Read and edit floppy disk images with a small command line application.